 1. What is our Statement of Community Involvement (SCI)?
-4
+3

-Section 1 - Shaping our Future
+Section 1 - S Shaping our Future

-2. Our principles for community engagement and community and stakeholder involvement in Planning Policy and Planning Applications 5
+Our Principles for Community Engagement and Community and Stakeholder Involvement in Planning Policy and Planning Applications 3

-3. How to get involved in planning 7
+How to get involved in Planning 5

-Commitment to Equalities and inclusive consultation 7
+4. Commitment to Equalities and Inclusive Consultation 5

-5. Further information on planning 8
+Further information on Planning 6

-6. Review of the SCI 8
+6. Review of the SCI 6

-Section 2 Planning Community Involvement in the preparation of the Local Plan and licy d
+Section 2 - (Planning Po Community Involvement in the Preparation of the Local Plan a licy and

+• • 7
-- 7. What is Planning Policy?
-9

-8 8.
-Duty to Co-operate 9
+What is Planning Policy?
+Duty to Co-operate 7 7

-(9. Public involvement in Planning Policy 9
+Public Involvement in Planning Policy 8

-Consultees 10
+Consultees 8

-Policy documents we consult on 12
+11. Policy Documents we Consult on 10

-Other Development Plan Documents 21
+12. Other Development Plan Documents 19

-Timeframes for consultation 21
+Timeframes for consultation 20

-Comments made on Planning Policy documents 22
+Comments made on Planning Policy documents 21

-• 15.
-Monitoring 22

-Section 3 3 - (Community Involvement in Planning Applications
+Monitoring Community Involvement in Planning Applications 21

+community involvement in Flamming Applications

-• 16.
-What is Development management?
-23
+What is Development Management?
+22

-• 17.
-Types of Planning Applications 23
+Types of Planning Applications 22

-Planning Application process 23
+Planning Application process Pre-application advice 22 24

-Pre-application advice 25

-Development Forums 25

-Notification of Planning Applications 26
+Notification of Planning Applications 24 25

-Who we consult with 26
+Who we Consult with 26

-Viewing a Planning Application Time to comment on a Planning Application 27 29
+Viewing a Planning Application 27

+Time to comment on a Planning Application 29

-Decisions on Planning Applications 29
+24. Decisions on Planning Applications 29

-Section 106 (Planning Obligations) 30
+Section 106 (Planning Obligations) legal agreements 30

 Planning Appeals 30

-Planning Enforcement 31
+27. Planning Enforcement 30

-• 3 -····· ٠.

 Glossary 32

-Appendix (Α 38
+Appendix A 36

-1. WHAT IS OUR STATEMENT OF COMMUNITY INVOLVEMENT (SCI)?
+1. WHAT IS OUR STATEMENT OF COMMUNITY INVOLVEMENT?

-- 1.1 We are committed to working in a clear and transparent way as the local planning authority and are keen to help anyone who is interested in the planning process. - 1.2 Our Statement of Community Involvement (SCI) sets out how we engage with local communities (local residents, businesses, organisations and statutory consultees), so that they can comment on new planning documents and be involved in the development of their local area/district.
-It sets out how and when we engage, what methods of consultation we use, and how we process the comments we receive. - 1.3 We adopted our SCI in 2016 and have updated it to reflect the Government's latest Planning Policy guidance and legislation1, including the revised National Planning Policy Framework (NPPF 2019).
-It also provides updated information regarding planning in the Vale.
-The 2016 SCI was split into three documents, this revised version has been combined into one document. - 1.4 This Statement of Community Involvement comprises three sections:
+- 1.1 We are committed to working in a clear and transparent way as the Local Planning Authority and are keen to help anyone who is interested in getting involved with the planning process. - 1.2 Our SCI sets out how and when we engage with local communities (local residents, councillors, businesses, organisations and statutory consultees) and highlights the opportunities for local communities so that they can to provide comments on new planning documents, such asand Local Plans, and how they might be involved in the development of their local area/district.
+It sets out what methods of consultation we use, how we process and feedback on the comments we receive. - 1.3 We adopted our previous SCI in 2016.
+This 2020 version now reflects the government's latest planning policy guidance and legislation1, including the revised National Planning Policy Framework ('NPPF 2019').
+It also provides updated information regarding Planning in the Vale, including how we operate during the Covid-19 outbreak.
+The 2016 SCI was split into three documents; the current version combines these documents into one. - 1.4 This Statement of Community Involvement (2020) comprises three sections:

-Section 1: Shaping our Future - sets out our overall approach to community engagement and involvement in the planning process
+Section 1: Shaping our Future - sets out our overall approach to community engagement and involvement in the planning process.

-Section 2: Community Involvement in the preparation of the Local Plan and Planning Policy - provides information on how to get involved with and influence the preparation of the Local Plan and other Planning Policy documents
+Section 2: Community Involvement in the Preparation of the Local Plan and Planning Policy - provides information on how to get involved with and influence the preparation of the Local Plan and other planning policy documents.

-Section 3: Community Involvement in Planning Applications - provides information on how to become aware, comment and view planning applications.
+Section 3: Community Involvement in Planning Applications - provides information on how to become aware of, view and comment on planning applications.